Indian Navy: Officers

 India uses the Midshipman rank in its navy, and all future officers carry the rank upon entering the Indian Naval Academy.
 They are commissioned Sub-lieutenants upon finishing their course of study.

 While the provision for the rank of Admiral of the Fleet exists, it is primarily intended for major wartime use and honour.
 No officer of the Indian Navy has yet been conferred this rank.
-Both the Army and Air Force have had officers who have been conferred with the equivalent rank – Field Marshals Sam Manekshaw and Cariappa of the Army and Marshal of the Indian Air Force Arjan Singh.
+Both the Army and Air Force have had officers who have been conferred with the equivalent rank – Field Marshals Sam Manekshaw and K.M Cariappa of the Army and Marshal of the Indian Air Force Arjan Singh.

 The highest ranked naval officer in organisation structure is the Chief of Naval Staff, who holds the rank of admiral.

 Rating personnel

 In the Indian Navy, the sailors are initially listed as, Seaman 2nd class.
 As they grow through the ranks they attain the highest rank of enlisted personnel, Master chief petty officer 1st class.
 Sailors who possess leadership qualities and fulfill requisite conditions in terms of education, age etc. may be commissioned through Commission worthy and Special Duties (CW & SD) scheme.